IBM-EPBL/IBM-Project-52622-1661014579/README.md

 - XGBoost
 - Support Vector Machines

-All these models are trained on the dataset and evaluation of the model is done with the test dataset.
-The elaborate details of the models & its training are mentioned in [Phishing_Website_Detection.ipynb](https://github.com/IBM-EPBL/IBM-Project-14297-1659548839/blob/main/final%20deliverables/preprocessing%20%26%20model%20building/Phishing_Website_Detection.ipynb).
+The elaborate details of the models & its training are mentioned in Phishing_Website_Detection.ipynb

 ## End Results

 From the obtained results of the above models, XGBoost Classifier has highest model performance of 90.2%.
-So the model is saved to the file [XGBoostClassifier.pickle.dat](https://github.com/IBM-EPBL/IBM-Project-14297-1659548839/blob/main/final%20deliverables/preprocessing%20%26%20model%20building/XGBoostClassifier.pickle.dat).
+So the model is saved to the file XGBoostClassifier.pickle.dat

 ## Demo Video: